vaadin/framework/README-TESTS.md

 A better option is to run the test on a local browser instance.
 To do this you need to add a `@RunLocally` annotation to the test class. @RunLocally uses Firefox by default but also support other browsers using `@RunLocally(CHROME)` and `@RunLocally(SAFARI)`.

 Some local configuration is needed for certain browsers, especially if you did not install them in the “standard” locations.

+**PhantomJS**: This is the default validation browser.
+Download it from the [PhantomJS site](http://phantomjs.org/download.html) and add the binary to your PATH.

 **Firefox**: If you have Firefox in your PATH, this is everything you need.
 If Firefox cannot be started, add a **firefox.path** property to `/work/eclipse-run-selected-test.properties`, pointing to your Firefox binary (e.g.`firefox.path=/Applications/Firefox 17 ESR.app/Contents/MacOS/firefox`)